Scene setup for art direction

 With this kind of modularity, you can quickly test some specific part of your game without having to go through long loading times and intricate action sequences.
 The time invested creating the scene will largely pay off.

 Assets and systems must be modular enough to let you create playable situations.
-Put an NPC to talk to, interact with a dummy cube to get a new ability, trigger autosave to check if the UI doesn't overlap anything, climb a ladder to test the anim & camera, play a cinematic to tweak DOF settings, roll the credits...
+Put an NPC to talk to, interact with a dummy cube to to test collision, trigger autosave to check if the UI doesn't overlap anything, climb a ladder to test the anim & camera, play a cinematic to tweak DOF settings, roll the credits...
 Oh nice, this surprising juxtaposition gave you a cool new idea.

 I'm a believer of testing your own game because testing helps understand your craft.
 Plus, your co-worker won't love you if you break the game often.